nicholaskim6/nicholaskim6.github.io/index.markdown

 <br />
 Thanks for stopping by.
 I'm currently working as a software engineer at [Pahdo Labs](https://www.pahdolabs.com/), where we're making an anime-themed MMORPG with an emphasis on user-generated content.
 Aside from engineering, I'm also working on the game's music direction and lore vision.
 Before leaving to join Pahdo, I worked as a quantitative trader at [DRW](https://drw.com/) on a fixed-income/macro prop desk (non-market-making).
 <br /><br />
 I graduated from Princeton in 2021, where I mostly studied applied math and philosophy.
-I'm deeply passionate about music, gaming, philosophy, and anything creative.
+I'm passionate about music, gaming, philosophy, and anything creative.
 I'm also interested in better understanding what creates meaningful connections between people.
 <br /><br />
 This website is intended to be more of a "get to know me" thing than a resume/project showcase, so stuff here will mostly be on the informal side (and probably contain a lot of irrelevant rambling).
 <br /><br />